Estimating the drivers of urban economic complexity and their connection to economic performance: Results

 In Table~\ref{tab_firmsize_regs}, the coefficient for population size is fairly constant across specifications, indicating that in the cross-section of U.S. metropolitan areas, a $1\%$ increase in population size is, on average, associated with $0.13-0.15\%$ increases in average establishment size.
 Average years of schooling is positively associated with establishment size, but when we control for the rest of variables, it switches sign and becomes negatively associated, indicating that a $1\%$ increase in the average years of schooling of individuals in a city is associated with a $0.6-0.9\%$ \emph{reduction} of establishment size.
 Such result, although somewhat unintuitive, is consistent with our theory.
+However, we remind the reader that average years of schooling is not a direct estimate of individual knowhow, since we did not use our methodology to estimate that parameter of our model, and serves here a statistical role to reduce the effect of omitted variables.

 The association between firm size and the inherent complexity of industries, however, is unexpected.
 We find that a $1\%$ increase in the number of ``ingredients'' of an industry is associated with approximately a $0.8\%$ reduction in the size of establishments.
 Note that this negative relationship also holds for the Product Complexity Index.
-At face value, these results may be indications of an inconsistency in our model.
-This is reminiscent of Figure~\ref{Fig_associations_inds}B that showed a lack of correlation between the complexity of industries and the effective number of occupations employed by them.
-In spite of this, there may be unaccounted sources of error, or omitted variables, which we ought to have included.
-For example, according to the theory, what we should be measuring is not the number of employees per establishment, but the number of productive capabilities used by firms.
-Together with Figure~\ref{Fig_associations_inds}B, these results imply that it is worth studying what is the productive unit over which firms are created and function.
-Therefore, investigating the relationship between industry complexity, number of establishments per firm, and the unit of production will be part of future work.
+At face value, these results may be indications of an inconsistency in our model, or an indication that there may be unaccounted sources of error or omitted variables.
+Together with Figure~\ref{Fig_associations_inds}B, these results suggest that investigating the determinants of establishment size across different industries, and their connection with economic complexity, is an interesting direction for future work.

 Finally, the relationship with collective knowhow is as expected: establishments located in cities with high levels of collective knowhow are larger in size.
 This positive relationship is maintained even after including the Economic Complexity Index.